public-transport/example-deployment/readme.md

 ### Logging

-You can find details on our logging setup [here](https://github.com/public-transport/kubernetes-setup#logging). **Warning: Keep in mind that logs are public for everyone who has access to the cluster, so don't log any sensitive information!**
+**Warning: Keep in mind that logs are public for everyone who has access to the cluster, so don't log any sensitive information!**

 ## Advanced